Exclusive!

 television documentary

-Mohammad Reza Pahlavi, the shah of Iran,
+Reza Pahlavi, the shah of Iran, married three

-married three times.
-This documentary about his
+times.
+This documentary about his domestic and

-domestic and international politics also tells the
+international politics also tells the

-circumstances of his marriages to Fawzia of Egypt, to
+circumstances of his marriages to Fawzia of Egypt,

-Soraya Esfandiary, and
+to Soraya Esfandiary, and

 eventually to Farah Diba.